-The increasing occurrence of antimicrobial resistance in bacteria is a serious threat to human and animal health globally.
-Thanks to restricted use of antibiotics in animals and controlled use in humans, antimicrobial resistance is lower in Norway than in most other European countries.
-However, the situation is threatened by the high use of antibiotics globally, increased human travel, import of food and spread of antibiotic resistant pathogens in food production.
+Antimicrobial resistance in bacteria has become a serious threat to human and animal health globally.
+The prevalence of antibiotic resistant bacteria is still low in both humans and animals in Norway compared to other European countries.
+However, the situation is under threat by the high use of antibiotics globally.

 Resistant pathogens may spread through healthy carriers.
 MRSA was most likely first introduced to Norwegian swine production through foreign labourers carrying the bacteria, and subsequently spread further through movement of live animals.
 From swine, MRSA may transmit back to humans through direct or indirect contact.
-This form of transmission is difficult to control, and in this respect MRSA is an example of a modern challenge in infection control in Norwegian food production.
+This form of transmission is difficult to control, and in this respect MRSA is an example of a modern biosecurity challenge in Norwegian food production.